 Black-billed Cuckoos catch prey by sitting motionless for long periods, then running or hopping out at prey.
 They often shake and hammer caterpillars against a branch to remove their spines before swallowing.
 Black-billed Cuckoos occasionally lay eggs in nests of other birds, though they do this far less often than the European cuckoo or the Brown-headed Cowbird.
 Among their hosts are other Black-billed Cuckoos, Yellow-billed Cuckoos, Chipping Sparrows, American Robins, Gray Catbirds, Wood Thrushes, and six other species.
 Young leave the nest at 6-7 days old, about two weeks before they will be able to fly.
 Waits motionless for long periods, watching for prey to move.

-Black-billed Cuckoo is listed as a High Priority concern on Audubon Watch Lists.
+Black-billed Cuckoo populations have been declining since 1966 according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 870,000, with 53% breeding in Canada, 47% spending part of the year in the U.S., and 100% passing through Mexico to their wintering grounds in South America.
+They rate a 13 out of 20 on the Continental Concern Score, and they are on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+Black-billed Cuckoo is also listed as a High Priority concern on Audubon Watch Lists.
 Because caterpillars are a main prey they can be susceptible to pesticide use.
 Black-billed Cuckoos are also frequently felled by collisions with TV towers, tall buildings, and other structures during migration.
 Their populations fluctuate considerably from year to year as the birds move from place to place following outbreaks of prey.
 This variability makes it difficult to determine whether their overall numbers show a trend upward or downward.
-Several regional (statewide) estimates suggest that populations are declining, however.
+However, regional (statewide) estimates suggest that populations are declining.